-The amendments as currently drafted will apply to any sums a tenant is liable to pay under the lease.
+The measures apply to any sums a tenant is liable to pay under the lease (Section 82(12) of the Act).
 Depending on the terms of the lease, this could include service charges, insurance rents, landlord's costs and interest in addition to the basic or principal annual rent.